-- Contracts with customers-including revenue and impairments recognized, disaggregation of revenue and information about contract balances and performance obligations (including the transaction price allocated to the remaining performance obligations). - Significant judgments and changes in judgments-determining the timing of satisfaction of performance obligations (over time or at a point in time), and determining the transaction price and amounts allocated to performance obligations. - Certain assets-assets recognized from the costs to obtain or fulfill a contract.
+• Contracts with customers-including revenue and impairments recognized, disaggregation of revenue and information about contract balances and performance obligations (including the transaction price allocated to the remaining performance obligations).

+• Significant judgments and changes in judgments-determining the timing of satisfaction of performance obligations (over time or at a point in time), and determining the transaction price and amounts allocated to performance obligations.

-In August 2015, the FASB issued updated guidance deferring the effective date of the revenue recognition standard.
-In March, April and May 2016, the FASB issued additional updated guidance, which clarifies certain aspects of the ASU and the related implementation guidance issued by the FASB-IASB Joint Transition Resource Group for Revenue Recognition.
+• Certain assets-assets recognized from the costs to obtain or fulfill a contract.

 This guidance is effective for the Company for annual reporting periods beginning after December 15, 2017.
-The Company is currently evaluating the impact that this guidance will have on its results of operations, financial position and cash flows.
+The Company currently has no revenue, however the Company is currently evaluating the impact that this guidance will have on the Company's future results of operations, financial position and cash flows.